lumumbapl/page-categorizer/readme.txt

 == Description ==

-The **"Add Categories to Pages"** plugin is a simple yet powerful solution that enables WordPress users to categorize their Pages using the existing Category and Tag taxonomies.
+The **"Page Categorizer"** plugin is a simple yet powerful solution that enables WordPress users to categorize their Pages using the existing Category and Tag taxonomies.
 By default, WordPress only allows categorizing Posts, but this plugin extends the functionality to include Pages as well.

 With this plugin activated, users can easily assign Categories and Tags to their Pages, just like they would for Posts.
 This feature enhances the organization and structure of website content, making it easier for visitors to navigate and find relevant information.